 Here are some of the similarities between CrossFit and cult-like organizations:

-- Devotion of members – really devoted members of CrossFit tend to be obsessive in their devotion to the program and will often sacrifice aspects of their personal lives in order to stay deeply involved.
+Really devoted members of CrossFit tend to be obsessive in their devotion to the program and will often sacrifice aspects of their personal lives in order to stay deeply involved

 Is CrossFit religious?